top of page

 • Simplified complex information around employment rights, safety and support into plain language content.

-The impact we made
+The impact made

 What they said

 Thank you so much.
-You really helped us make sense of our content and take it to the next level.
+Liam really helped us make sense of our content and take it to the next level.
 We now have a fantastic blueprint in place to continue making similar messaging using your tone of voice as a guide, and continue helping migrant workers well into the future.